MEV (Maximal Extractable Value)

 Fairness and Decentralization: MEV centralizes profits to technical elites, contradicting crypto's democratization ideals.
 Protocols should consider fairness implications.

-Value Creation vs. Extraction: Arbitrage serves purposes (price discovery, efficiency) but pure sandwich attacks create no value—pure extraction.
+Value Creation vs. Extraction: Arbitrage serves purposes (price discovery, efficiency) but pure sandwich attacks create no value.

-Regulatory Implications: As regulations develop, MEV and front-running might be classified as securities violations or market manipulation.
+Regulatory Implications: As regulations develop, MEV and front-running might be classified as market manipulation.
 Different jurisdictions might have distinct stances.

 Most in the industry acknowledge MEV creates perverse incentives and view solving it as important for crypto's long-term sustainability and user experience.